ridwanulhoquejr/flutter-riverpod/README.md

     7. AsyncNotifierProvider [New in Riverpod 2.0]
     8. NotifierProvider [New in Riverpod 2.0]

+### Difference between `Provider`, `StateProvider`, `ChnageNotifierProvider` and `StateNotifierProvider`

+This Differences are confusing at least for me when i explore those providers in first time.
+So, i will try to explain what i understood so far.

+#### First thing first, the main difference is the `return type`

+- `Provider` and `StateProvider` returns a simple dart data type (int, double, bool, String, List,...)

+- Whereas, `ChnageNotifierProvider` and `StateNotifierProvider` returns a `class` and the cluss which returned must have to extend `ChnageNotifier`, `StateNotifier` respectively.
+- So in order to use the `Provider` and `StateProvider`, we dont have to write any class.
+But for the last two, you must have to write and extends.

 ### Consumer

 `Consumer` will watch/monitoring the provided data and eventually rebuild the whole widget tree/consumed widget only; if any data (i.e. state) is changed.